stephenturner/alignment-extraction/README.md

 - `-c, --chromosome`: chromosome of interest
 - `-r, --refseq`: reference sequence of alignment
-- `-i, --cds_info_folder`: CDS information folder (output folder path from Step 3), end path with slash
+- `-i, --cds_info_folder`: CDS information folder (output folder path from Step 3)
 - `-o, --output_folder`: output folder for coding region alignments
-- `-a, --mafFolderPath`: path to folder containing chromosome MAF fragments (end path with slash)
+- `-a, --mafFolderPath`: path to folder containing chromosome MAF fragments
 - `-p, --prefix`: prefix of MAF fragments

 The following is an example of how to run the function from the command line.
 Resulting alignments are reverse-complemented when necessary.
 Example outputs can be seen in the folder [`output/coding-region-alignment/chrY/`](output/coding-region-alignment/chrY).